ncjoes/office-converter/README.md

 $converter = new OfficeConverter('test-file.docx');
 $converter->convertTo('output-file.pdf'); //generates pdf file in same directory as test-file.docx
 $converter->convertTo('output-file.html'); //generates html file in same directory as test-file.docx

+// With timeout
+$converter->convertTo('output-file.pdf', 60); //generates pdf file in same directory as test-file.docx

 //to specify output directory, specify it as the second argument to the constructor
 $converter = new OfficeConverter('test-file.docx', 'path-to-outdir');